lbabikian/MonopolyBoard/README.md

 # Key Features:
 - Circular linked list implementation for the board.
 - Supports operations such as adding, removing, and traversing properties.
-- Additional functionality includes **reversing, sorting, and node counting**.
+- Additional functionality includes reversing, sorting, and node counting.

 # Technologies Used:
 - C++